-Noelani made a number of sacrifices to be on the first ship out of Earth, namely most of her savings.
+Noelani made a number of sacrifices to be on the first ship out of Earth, including all of her savings.
 Her and her late husband’s.
-In a special suitcase that regulated temperature, she carried two frozen embryos.
-They had been in a bank for eight years since her husband’s death.
-No prospective life partner had appeared, and the grief hadn’t vanished, while her capabilities bled out of her.
-She had a bad back from her house cleaner days that had gotten worse as the years went by.
-She flinched at implantation.
+She also took the two frozen embryos they had created eight years, when he got his diagnosis.
+She had never felt ready – she had a bad back from her house cleaner days, and year by year her capabilities bled out of her.
+She knew she was running out of time but flinched at the thought of implantation.
 Pregnancy alone seemed horrible, not to speak of the rigors of parenting as a single and aging mother.

-Right when she was thinking about donating the embryos, the aliens had made contact with earth and told it that its children could be immortal.
-They had over a hundred species, all of whom were free of diseases or aging.
+Right as she was thinking about donating the embryos, the aliens made contact with earth and told it that its children could be immortal, for those that came out into space.
+The broader galactic community had over a hundred species, all of whom were free of diseases or aging.
 Although they could not save the eight billion humans who had already been born, the fix for new life was a simple matter for them.
 Immortal children in a world that lacked for nothing, for whom the galaxy would be their ambit – this was an enormously different proposition from mere procreation.

-Kōnane was fitted with language implants.
-Her left ear and left eye were modified to receive input from a secure datastream.
+Newborn Kōnane was fitted with language implants.
+Her left ear and left eye were modified to receive input from the ambient datastreams.
 Many languages in Extended Ceta used sounds or colors that were not visible to humans, and the little computer buried in Kōnane’s jaw would learn to translate those into human language, and vice versa.
 When she was grown she would be able to see the whole world in a way her mother could not.

 When she was ten, Kōnane asked for the sense implants to be extended to her other eye and ear, and for the computer that integrated with those sense implants to be upgraded.
-It was hard, she explained, to keep up with her Extended Cetan penpals without more GPU.
+It was hard, she explained, to keep up with her Extended Cetan penpals without more processing power.
 When she was fourteen she asked for a neural enhancement that would let her play the same games.
-The first was easy to accede to.
+The first felt easy to accede to.
 The second felt frightening.

 Kōnane, once the sweet laughing toddler who had run to hug her mother’s knees, stopped making expressions.
-She had started playing a game that entailed getting a neurostream from some other player, co-experiencing their life.
-She knocked plates to the ground and spoke gibberish.
-It terrified Noelani but when Kōnane always regained that functioning within seconds when required, annoyed at the interruption.
-It was just that when she was playing, she gave what brain function she considered disposable to increase her playing bandwidth.
+She had started playing co-experiential games where she merged neurostreams with other players.
+This disrupted Kōnane’s functioning – she would sometimes knock plates to the ground and speak gibberish.
+It terrified Noelani, but Kōnane always regained control within seconds when required, annoyed at her mother’s interruption.

-Noelani could not understand what the game was and Kōnane’s explanations did not satisfy.
+Noelani could not understand what the game was, and Kōnane’s explanations did not satisfy her.
 It was not just one game but several dozen in rapid improvisation, with thousands of other players, as Kōnane lived several lives in parallel.

 “But surely they are not playing your life,” mother said to daughter.